Ballpark Roadtrip: Citizens Bank Park

 It is commonly referred to by locals simply as "The Bank" or "C.B.P.".
 Citizens Bank Park opened on April 3, 2004, and hosted its first regular season baseball game on April 12 of the same year, with the Phillies losing to the Cincinnati Reds, 4–1.

-The ballpark was built to replace the now-demolished Veterans Stadium (a football/baseball multipurpose facility), and features natural grass and dirt playing field and also features a number of Philadelphia-style food stands, including several which serve cheesesteaks, hoagies, and other regional specialties.
+The ballpark was built to replace the 33-year-old, now-demolished Veterans Stadium, a football/baseball multipurpose facility, and features a natural grass-and-dirt playing field and a number of Philadelphia-style food stands that serve cheesesteak sandwiches, hoagies, Tastykakes, soft pretzels, Yards and Yuengling beer, and many other regional specialties.

-The ballpark lies on the northeast corner of the Sports Complex, which includes Lincoln Financial Field, Wells Fargo Center, and Xfinity Live!
+The ballpark lies on the northeast corner of the Sports Complex, which includes Lincoln Financial Field, the Wells Fargo Center, and Xfinity Live!, the Center's adjacent theme park and food court.
+The stadium seats 42,792.

-The Phillies originally wanted a downtown ballpark similar to Baltimore, Denver, Cincinnati, Cleveland, Detroit and San Francisco.
-Various locations were proposed, initially at Broad and Spring Garden streets, Spring Garden and Delaware Avenue and next to 30th Street Station, where the main post office was located.
-The team and the city announced that the site would be at 13th and Vine streets, just north of Interstate 676, within walking distance of the Center City downtown district.
+The Phillies originally sought to build a downtown ballpark similar to Baltimore's, Denver's, Cincinnati's, Cleveland's, Detroit's and San Francisco's.
+Various locations were proposed, including Broad and Spring Garden streets; Spring Garden and Delaware Avenue; and next to 30th Street Station on the site of the former main post office.
+The team and the city announced that the site would be at 13th and Vine streets in Chinatown, just north of Interstate 676, within walking distance of Center City.

-There was considerable support for a downtown ball park from business and labor and the city at large, but residents of the city’s Chinatown section protested.
-The City and team eventually settled on building at the South Philadelphia Sports Complex, on the site of an old food warehouse much like Lincoln Financial Field.
+There was considerable support for a downtown ballpark from business and labor and the city at large.
+But Chinatown residents protested, fearing a new ballpark would destroy their neighborhood.
+The City and team eventually settled on building at the South Philadelphia Sports Complex on the site of another abandoned food warehouse.
+In the years that followed, residents, fans, and owner Bill Giles expressed regret that the new ball park was not located in Center City.

-Mascot: A – The Phillie Phanatic (Best mascot in baseball), he is not boring.
+Mascot: A - The Phillie Phanatic (Best mascot in baseball), always entertaining with the opposing team and fans.

 Team Tradition: A - Losing tradition for more than a century, team looks to be on their way towards post season again.
 Team honors and recognizes Philadelphia baseball in Memory Lane: the Phillies, Athletics and Stars of the Negro Leagues.
 Phillies Wall of Fame with plaques of Hall of Famers and stars who played in Philadelphia.